€57,48 €47,50 excl. VAT

 Clinical features

 Affected puppies present soon after birth with long, line-shaped skin lesions, primarily on the head, limbs and back.
-The lesions lose hair, develop thick brown scales and are prone to bacterial and fungal infection, which can cause severe itching and an offensive odour.
+The lesions lose hair, develop thick brown scales and are prone to bacterial and yeast infections, which can cause severe itching and an offensive odour.
 Lesions can also develop on the paw pads, resulting in horn-like growths and making it painful to stand and walk.

 These symptoms occur in female carriers; male carriers of the mutation are stillborn or die soon after birth.